mkhodak/offconvex.github.io/_posts/compressed_sensing.md

 RIP provably allows stable recovery using sub-linear (and near optimal) reocvery of a sparse signal from its linear compression, a result which initiated compressed sensing as a field.
 But does RIP say anything about linear classification in the compressed domain ("compressed learning")?
-The following theorem (extension of a theorem by [Calderbank, Jafarpour, & Schapire](https://pdfs.semanticscholar.org/627c/14fe9097d459b8fd47e8a901694198be9d5d.pdf)) shows that RIP indeed implies good classification performance of the compressed vectors.
+The following theorem (extension of a theorem by Calderbank et al.) shows that RIP indeed implies good classification performance of the compressed vectors.

 >**Theorem**: Suppose $A\in\mathbb{R}^{d\times n}$ satisfies $(2k,\varepsilon)$-RIP and let $S = \{({\bf x}_i, y_i)\}_{i=1}^{m}$ be $m$ samples drawn i.i.d. from a distribution $\mathcal{D}$ over $k$-sparse vectors and binary labels.
 Let $\ell$ be a convex Lipschitz loss function and $w_{BonG}$ be the minimizer of $\ell$ on the distribution $\mathcal{D}$, then with high probability the classifier $\hat w_A$ which minimizes the $\ell_2$ regularized empirical loss over compressed samples $\{(A{\bf x}_i, y_i)\}_{i=1}^{m}$ satisfies